Ethavanol/localization-demo/README.md

   - true
   - false

+Just keep it always true for the separateAgentWorlds variable, it will works for either MultiAgent or OneAgent Systems.

 For example, in the case of a multi agent navigation (mapc example in the code) where each agent doesn't know where he spawned, we will use "DEL" and true.
 Because we want each agent to have HIS model with HIS possible worlds and modifiy those based on what he perceived.
 If we put the value to false, the perceptions of every agent will all update the same model.